Skip to content

 Closed.

-Carriers are still rerouting via the Cape of Good Hope, but commercial convoys are moving through the Strait of Hormuz under naval escort as Brent rises 3.1% in 24 hours, though the latest official PortWatch count is from May 31 as the Goreh-Jask Pipeline bypass runs partial with crisis pressure at 94 (extreme) and escalation probability at 62 (high).
+Carriers are still rerouting via the Cape of Good Hope, but commercial convoys are moving through the Strait of Hormuz under naval escort, though the latest official PortWatch count is from June 7, even as Tehran announces a conditional reopening (U.S., Iran Near Deal to Reopen Strait of Hormuz After Months of War) with 24 sanctioned tankers among current transits; with crisis pressure at 94 (extreme) and the Escalation Forecast at 68 (high).

 Auto-composed from the live figures · not hand-written